OTU-Centre-for-SMRs/gnat/README.md

 Gnat
 =====

 Gnat is an open-source radiation transport and nuclide activation / depletion developed by the Center for Small Modular Reactors at Ontario Tech University (OTU), which is built on top of the MOOSE finite element framework.
-Gnat has been designed for the simulation of neutron activation of gases and aerosols, acting as the source-term solver for the next-generation health physics and environmental impact code Caribou.
+Gnat has been designed to simulate neutron activation in gases and aerosols, acting as the source-term solver for the next-generation health physics and environmental impact code Caribou.

 ## Installation